Apply By: Friday, April 15, 2022 11:59 pm EDT

 We are committed to build a workforce that reflects the communities we serve and to promote a diverse, anti-racist, inclusive, accessible, merit-based, respectful and equitable workplace.

 We invite all interested individuals to apply and encourage applications from people with disabilities, Indigenous, Black, and racialized individuals, as well as people from a diversity of ethnic and cultural origins, sexual orientations, gender identities and expressions.

 The Ontario Public Service is an inclusive employer.
-Accommodation will be provided in accordance with Ontario's Human Rights Code.
+Accommodation is available under the Ontario's Human Rights Code.